 I often work with dancers and musicians.
 There’s an aura of energy and time precision to them, to their movement, their stillness, their sound and quietness.
 I work to capture the moments in between, the intuitions, sensualities, premonitions, psyches, anxieties.. the blur: the place with less certainty.

 Caroline Conejero is a New York-based photographer who works also in video and documentary.
 Her work focuses on urban landscapes and social habitats from the conceptual to the abstract and eerie.

-She studied journalism at the Madrid Complutense University and international relations at the Institute Ortega y Gasset.
+A journalism graduated by the Madrid Complutense University, Caroline holds a Master degree on International Relations.
 Additionally she studied film making, photography and video at the TAI New School and ICP in New York.
-Caroline Conejero was a journalist and news director/producer for broadcast news for nine years before leaving to return to photography.
+A journalist and news director/producer for broadcast news for many years, Caroline returned to photography and video work.
 She has also written and directed three documentaries.